About Dawn Potter, AP, Dipl.OM

 I’ve had interest in natural health since 1990.
 In that time I’ve extensively studied many topics related to the subject.
-This eventually led to schooling, certification and licensing in Acupressure Massage (1996), Massage Therapy (1997), and finally Oriental Medicine, Acupuncture, and Chinese Herbology (2004).
+This eventually led to schooling, certification and licensing in Acupressure Massage (1996), Massage Therapy (1997) and then Oriental Medicine, Acupuncture & Chinese Herbology (2004).

 The beauty, power and grace of natural medicine never cease to strike me with awe.
 Every day, the simple and subtle become profound, and every day I am grateful for the ability to make a meaningful difference in people’s lives with the inherent wisdom of natural health care.

 My passion is to see people get truly well and healthy; not merely free of symptoms.
-The term “doctor” originally meant “teacher”; I make it a priority in my practice to educate and encourage patients to be proactive in their healthcare with proper nutrition, self-care, lifestyle and stress reduction.
+The term “doctor” originally meant “teacher”; I regularly educate and encourage patients to be proactive in their healthcare with proper nutrition, self-care, lifestyle, and stress reduction.

 Having lived in Ohio, California and New Mexico, I now live in Palm Harbor, FL with my 2 cats, Eli & Gideon.
 Besides natural medicine, my interests include yoga, reading, meditation, writing, connecting with nature, spiritual development, and playing with healthy recipes in the kitchen with my partner, Juan.